PIH/petl/README.md

 configuration information for the "extract" and "load" databases and can be found here: https://github.com/PIH/openmrs-config-pihemr/tree/master/configuration/pih/petl/datasources These files generally reference PETL configuration variables that will be set up via Puppet.
-If you are adding a new job to an existing pipeline, generally you don't need to modify these
+If you are adding a new job to an existing pipeline, generally you don't need to modify these.

-* The "extraction" yml file (in the above example, source.yml) may perform multiple queries, create temporary tables, etc, but as a last set there should be a single "select" the creates the final data to extract
+* The "extraction" yml file (in the above example, source.yml) may perform multiple queries, create temporary tables, etc, but as a last set there should be a single "select" the creates the final data to extract.

 * The "load" yml file (in the above example, target.yml) generally is a single "create table" command used to create the table to load the data into.
 Therefore it should match the schema of the "select" at the end of the extract sql